Skip to content

 The /model Remote tab

 Type /model inside an interactive session and switch to the Remote tab.
-It loads OpenRouter's free model catalog and lets you browse available models.
-Selecting one adds it to your settings.json models array with appropriate defaults.
-You can also remove registered remote models from this tab.
+It loads OpenRouter's free model catalog and lets you browse it, in the same two levels as the Local tab: providers first, then that provider's models when you press enter.
+Selecting a model adds it to your settings.json models object with appropriate defaults (enter again removes it), and it then appears in the Select tab beside the downloaded local ones.

 Tip